SchulzLab/STARE/docs/Main.rst

 Specifying the chromosomes is optional, by default chr1-22 will be written.
 You can give a range or individual ones as comma-separated (e.g. 1-22 or 1,5,7,X).
 Be aware that we currently don't catch all combinations of chromosome options.
 Bin size defaults to 5kb.

+If you don't have matching contact data at hand, the average Hi-C matrix provided by `Fulco et al. (2019) <https://doi.org/10.1038/s41588-019-0538-0>`_ was always a good substitution in our hands (ftp://ftp.broadinstitute.org/outgoing/lincRNA/average_hic/average_hic.v2.191020.tar.gz, ~20GB, folder structure has to be adapted as described above).

 -r / --existing_abc
 ------------------
 If you have multiple files matching the columns specified with -n just give the path to one of them and STARE will search the directory to find the other files matching to the remaining columns.
 This of course omits the need to provide the other ABC-flags.
 In theory you can also give a region-gene mapping on your own.
 If you do so, the file requires three columns with the following headers: